risingwavelabs/risingwave-docs/docs/intro.md

 RisingWave is the ideal solution for:

-- Handling real-time data sources like Kafka streams, CDC data, and more.
+- Handling real-time data sources like Kafka streams, database CDC, and more.
 - Performing complex, on-the-fly queries such as joins, aggregations, and time windowing.
 - Interactively and concurrently explore consistent, up-to-the-moment results.
 - Seamlessly send results to downstream systems.